 The OCU Native app uses Shopify's Checkout to process orders and then show one click post-purchase offers on the page(s) preceding the Shopify Order Confirmation page.
 There is a 10-minute countdown timer available for post-purchase offer pages, although the customer has up to 60 minutes to complete the post-purchase offer funnel before the offer(s) expire.

 The initial checkout order is created immediately after the Shopify Checkout is completed.
 When the customer adds a post-purchase offer, the order is then Edited to include the additional offer(s).

 Each post-purchase offer that is added to the original order is a separate transaction and is viewable in the Timeline section of the Order.
 In the screenshot below, $81.38 was what was paid at Checkout.
 The customer added post-purchase offer 1 to their order.
-The order was edited and the additional item and revenue ($66.77) was added:
+The order was edited and the additional item and revenue ($66.77) were added:

 3rd Party Fulfillment